paragonie/halite/README.md

 > **Important**: Halite works with `Key` objects, not strings.

-If you attempt to `var_dump()` a key object, you will get an empty string rather than its contents.
-You must nvoke `$obj->getRawKeyMaterial()` explicitly if you want to inspect a key's raw binary contents.
+If you attempt to `echo` a key object, you will get an empty string rather than its contents.
+If you attempt to `var_dump()` a key object, you will just get some facts about the type of key it is.

+You must invoke `$obj->getRawKeyMaterial()` explicitly if you want to inspect a key's raw binary contents.
 This is not recommended for most use cases.

 ### Example: Generating a key from a password